Scaling limits of random planar maps with a unique large face: Another useful bijection and simply generated trees

-where $B_n' = L_2(n)n^{\frac{1}{2\wedge(\beta-1)}}$ for some slowly varying function $L_2$.
-The main idea of Kortchemski's proof is to use the fact that for $n$ large, the subtrees $\tau_{n,i}'$ become asymptotically independent copies of a Galton--Watson process with law $\mathbb{P}_{p}$ and thus $|\tau_{n,i}'|+1$ appearing in the sum in (\ref{kortweak}) can be replaced by a sequence $(N_i)_{i\geq 1}$ of independent random variables distributed as $N$.
-(This is shown in \cite{kortchemski:2012} as a consequence of a corresponding result for random walks by Armendáriz and Loulakis \cite{ArmendarisLoulakis}.)
-Furthermore, it is well known, see e.g.\ \cite{Otter}, \cite{Kemperman1}, \cite{Kemperman2}, \cite[Section 6.1]{Pitman}, \cite[Theorem 15.5]{janson:2012}, that if $\xxi_i$, $i=1,2,\dots$ is a sequence of independent random variables with the distribution $\ppi$, and we let $\xS_n=\sumin \xxi_i$, then
+where $B_n' = L_2(n)n^{{1}/{(2\wedge(\beta-1))}}$ for some slowly varying function $L_2$.
+The main idea of Kortchemski's proof is to use the fact that for $n$ large, the subtrees $\tau_{n,i}'$ become asymptotically independent copies of a Galton--Watson process with law $\mathbb{P}_{p}$, and thus $|\tau_{n,i}'|+1$ appearing in the sum in (\ref{kortweak}) can be replaced by a sequence $(N_i)_{i\geq1}$ of independent random variables distributed as $N$.
+(This is shown in \cite{kortchemski:2012} as a consequence of a corresponding result for random walks by Armend\'{a}riz and Loulakis \cite{ArmendarisLoulakis}.)
+Furthermore, it is well known (see, e.g., \cite{Otter,Kemperman1,Kemperman2}, \cite{Pitman}, Section~6.1, \cite{janson:2012}, Theorem~15.5) that if $\xxi_i$, $i=1,2,\ldots,$ is a sequence of independent random variables with the distribution $(p_i)_{i\ge0}$, and we let $\xS_n=\sum_{i=1}^n\xxi_i$, then